jamesddavies/lit-pl/README.md

 npm install -g local-web-server
 ```

 To run this app locally, you'll need an [API key from football-data.org](https://www.football-data.org/client/register).
-Alternatively, you can replace the 'http://localhost:3000?url=' in the API calls in the Fixture and Results components with https://cors-anywhere.herokuapp.com/ (this will limit you to 50 API calls a day).
+Alternatively, you can replace the 'http://localhost:3000?url=' in the API calls in the Fixtures and Results components with https://cors-anywhere.herokuapp.com/ (this will limit you to 50 API calls a day).

 Development/Running the app:
 ```javascript